 Due to the highly absorbent nature of the wood, bear in mind you will need to apply two or more coats, using a wood primer if the log walls are particularly porous.

-Since the walls are not going to be exposed to inclement weather, additives aren’t essential for long-lasting results and almost any kind of paint can be used.
-Kitchen or bathroom paint is always a good option, however, as it is designed to wipe clean.
+If the walls are insulated and sealed from moisture, almost any kind of paint can be used.
+Kitchen or bathroom paint is always a good option, however, as it is designed to wipe clean. =

 Top tip – the timber will have slight surface variations which will be difficult to cover with a roller.
 A brush would work best.

 To prevent grime, dirt and moisture infiltrate the floor and ruin it over time, it is essential to protect and seal the wood with a floor oil.

 This will also help to maintain the floor and keep it clean.